gitpan/Dancer-Plugin-Paginate/README.md

 - Check if the request is AJAX (and stop processing if set to ajax-only).
 - Extract the data from Headers, Parameters, or Both.
-- Store these in vars (defined below).
+- Store these in Dancer Session Variables (defined below).
 - Run the provided coderef for the route.
 - Add proper headers and change status to 206 if coderef was successful.

 Vars:

+- range\_available - Boolean.
+Will return true if range was found.
-- range - An arrayref of \[start, end\]
+- range - An arrayref of \[start, end\].
 - range\_unit - The Range Unit provided in the request.

-In your response, you an optionally provide the following vars to customize response:
+In your response, you an optionally provide the following Dancer Session Variables to customize response:

 - total - The total count of items.
-Will be replaced with '\*' if not provided.
+Will return '\*' if not provided.
 - return\_range - An arrayref of provided \[start, end\] values in your response.
 Original will be reused if not provided.
 - return\_range\_unit - The unit of the range in your response.
 Original will be reused if not provided.